Food and green waste collection on the West Coast

 West Coasters were encouraged to participate in the region-wide food and green waste survey in July 2024 to understand people's current attitudes and behaviours.

-What did the community told us?
+What did the community tell us?

 Key findings from the survey were: